-Comment [AF20]: Majority of policies in this section obtained from Lake Simcoe Protection Plan here
+Commented [AF47]: Majority of policies in this section obtained from Lake Simcoe Protection Plan

-Comment [AF19]: Show diagram

-- e) Retrofits of existing stormwater management works (i.e. improving the provision of stormwater services to existing development in the watershed where no feasible alternative exists) but does not include the establishment of new stormwater management works; - f) Infrastructure, but only if the need for the project has been demonstrated through an Environmental Assessment or other similar environmental approval and there is no reasonable alternative; and - g) Low-intensity recreational uses including access to the Lake that require very little terrain or vegetation modification and few, if any, buildings or structures, including but not limited to the following: - (i) non-motorized trail use4; - (ii) natural heritage appreciation; - (iii) unserviced camping on public and institutional land; and; - (iv) accessory uses to existing buildings or structures. - 5.3.2 The minimum vegetation protection zone in a shoreline built-up area is 30 metres from the Lake Simcoe shoreline, or larger if determined appropriate by an evaluation required by Section 5.3.3. - 5.3.3 Within shoreline built-up areas, an application for development or site alteration within 120 metres of the Lake Simcoe shoreline shall be accompanied by a natural heritage evaluation that satisfies the requirements of Section 5.3.7, unless the development or site alteration is for a purpose specified by Section 5.3.1(g). - 5.3.4 In the review of development or site alteration applications on adjacent lands to the Lake Simcoe shoreline and its tributaries, the Town shall consider, in consultation with the appropriate agencies, the restoration of watercourses and shorelines to their natural state.
-In this regard, an application for development or site alteration shall: - (a) Increase or improve fish habitat in streams, lakes, and wetlands, and any adjacent riparian areas; - (b) Include landscaping and habitat restoration that increases the ability of native plants and animals to use valley lands or riparian areas as wildlife habitat and movement corridors;
+- 5.4.1 Development or site alteration outside of Settlement Areas is not permitted in Lake Simcoe and within a related vegetation protection zone referred to in section 5.4.2, except in relation to the following: - a) Forest, fish, and wildlife management; - b) Stewardship, conservation, restoration and remediation undertakings; - c) Existing uses as set out in policy 11.1; - d) Flood or erosion control projects, but only if they have been demonstrated to be necessary to the public interest after all alternatives have been considered; - e) Retrofits of existing stormwater management works (i.e. improving the provision of stormwater services to existing development in the watershed where no feasible alternative exists) but does not include the establishment of new stormwater management works; - f) Infrastructure, but only if the need for the project has been demonstrated through an Environmental Assessment or other similar environmental approval and there is no reasonable alternative; and

+- g) Low-intensity recreational uses including access to the Lake that require very little terrain or vegetation modification and few, if any, buildings or structures, including but not limited to the following: - (i) non-motorized trail use1; - (ii) natural heritage appreciation; - (iii) unserviced camping on public and institutional land; and; - (iv) accessory uses to existing buildings or structures. - The minimum vegetation protection zone in a shoreline built-up area is 30 metres from the Lake Simcoe shoreline, or larger if determined appropriate by an evaluation required by Section 5.4.3.
+For areas of Lake Simcoe shoreline outside of existing settlement areas and outside of shoreline built-up areas, the vegetation protection zone shall be 100 metres from the Lake Simcoe shoreline.

+Within shoreline built-up areas, an application for development or site alteration within 120 metres of the Lake Simcoe shoreline shall be accompanied by a natural heritage evaluation an Environmental Impact Study that satisfies the requirements of Section 5.4.7, unless the development or site alteration is for a purpose specified by Section 5.4.1(a).

+5.4.4 In the review of development or site alteration applications on adjacent lands to the Lake Simcoe shoreline and its tributaries, the Town shall consider, in consultation with the appropriate agencies, the restoration of watercourses and shorelines to their natural state.
+In this regard, an application for development or site alteration shall:

+- (a) Increase or improve fish habitat in streams, lakes, and wetlands, and any adjacent riparian areas; - (b) Include landscaping and habitat restoration that increases the ability of native plants and animals to use valley lands or riparian areas as wildlife habitat and movement corridors; - (c) Seek to avoid, minimize and/or mitigate impacts associated with the quality and quantity of urban run-off into receiving streams, lakes and wetlands; and,

+Commented [AF48]: Revision requested by the Province

-4 Non-motorized trail use does not include motorized vehicles for accessibility purposes
+1 Non-motorized trail use does not include motorized vehicles for accessibility purposes

-- (c) Seek to avoid, minimize and/or mitigate impacts associated with the quality and quantity of urban run-off into receiving streams, lakes and wetlands; and, - (d) Establish or increase the extent and width of a self-sustaining vegetation protection zone adjacent to Lake Simcoe, as required by the policies of this plan. - 5.3.5 New buildings and structures and expansions to existing buildings and structures shall only be permitted in a vegetation protection zone along the Lake Simcoe shoreline if: - a) there is no alternative but to place the structure in this area and the area occupied by such structures is minimized; - b) the ecological function of the vegetation protection zone is maintained; and - c) pervious materials and designs are used to the extent feasible.
+- (d) Establish or increase the extent and width of a self-sustaining vegetation protection zone adjacent to Lake Simcoe, as required by the policies of this plan. - 5.4.5 New buildings, structures and uses as well as accessory buildings structures and uses, and the expansions to existing buildings and structures, shall only be permitted in a vegetation protection zone along the Lake Simcoe shoreline if: - a) There is no alternative but to place the structure in this area and the area occupied by such structures is minimized; - The ecological function of the vegetation protection zone is maintained; and - c) Pervious materials and designs are used to the extent feasible.